 How Managers Default

-Gold Mine managers run structured one-on-ones.
+Natural Gold Mine managers run structured one-on-ones.
 Agenda in advance.
 Status updates on each project.
 Progress against metrics.
 Action items documented.
-This format works perfectly for Gold Mine direct reports.
-For Orange Sky direct reports, it feels like a progress report to a compliance officer.
-For Blue Ocean, it's cold.
-For Green Planet, it's constrained.
+This format works perfectly for Natural Gold Mine direct reports.
+For Natural Orange Sky direct reports, it feels like a progress report to a compliance officer.
+For Natural Blue Oceans, it's cold.
+For Natural Green Planets, it's constrained.

-Blue Ocean managers run relationship-based one-on-ones.
+Natural Blue Ocean managers run relationship-based one-on-ones.
 "How are you doing?
 How's your week?
 Anything you need from me?"
-This format works for Blue Ocean direct reports.
-For Gold Mine, it feels unfocused.
-For Orange Sky, it's a waste of time.
-For Green Planet, it's surface-level.
+This format works for Natural Blue Ocean direct reports.
+For Natural Gold Mines, it feels unfocused.
+For Natural Orange Skies, it's a waste of time.
+For Natural Green Planets, it's surface-level.

-Green Planet managers run exploratory one-on-ones.
+Natural Green Planet managers run exploratory one-on-ones.
 "I've been thinking about how we could improve the process.
 What do you think?"
-This format works for Green Planet direct reports.
-For Gold Mine, it's speculative.
-For Blue Ocean, it's impersonal.
-For Orange Sky, it doesn't lead to action.
+This format works for Natural Green Planet direct reports.
+For Natural Gold Mines, it's speculative.
+For Natural Blue Oceans, it's impersonal.
+For Natural Orange Skies, it doesn't lead to action.

-Orange Sky managers run fast one-on-ones.
+Natural Orange Sky managers run fast one-on-ones.
 "Anything blocking you?
 No?
 Good.
 Let's go."
-This format works for Orange Sky direct reports.
-For Gold Mine, there's no depth.
-For Blue Ocean, there's no connection.
-For Green Planet, there's no exploration.
+This format works for Natural Orange Sky direct reports.
+For Natural Gold Mines, there's no depth.
+For Natural Blue Oceans, there's no connection.
+For Natural Green Planets, there's no exploration.

 Why the Same Format Fails Different People